kodename-kian/pokemon-lite/README.md

 key game mechanics and gameplay loop of the world-renowned Pokemon franchise.
 The game will be designed to be playable on desktop, with casual gamers as the target demographic of users in mind.
 In particular, I hope that I, as well some of my friends, will be able to play the finished product and find much enjoyment from it.

+## User Stories
+- As a user, I want to be able to catch Pokemon and **add** it to my team.
+- As a user, I want to be able to **view** all the Pokemon on my team.
+- As a user, I want to be able to **release** a Pokemon from my team.
+- As a user, I want to be able to **move** around the game map and encounter random Pokemon.
+- As a user, I want to be able to **battle** other Pokemon using the Pokemon on my team.
+- As a user, I want to be able to **heal** the Pokemon on my team.
+- As a user, I want to be able to **save** my progress in-game.
+- As a user, I want to be able to start over and **reset** my game.